 If you own a property as a 'tenant in common' with another person, whether or not they are your spouse or civil partner, you each own a share of the property.
 This means that you can use your will to leave your share in the property to whomever you choose.
 If you leave your share to your spouse or civil partner, there is no inheritance tax due.
 You may however choose to leave your share to your children, for example.
 This reduces the size of the taxable estate of your surviving spouse or civil partner.
 However, the transfer is not exempt for inheritance tax purposes, so there may be inheritance tax due on your estate if its value (including the share of the property you have transferred to your children) exceeds the nil rate band.

 From 6 April 2017, the value of an estate that can be left without inheritance tax being charged increases if the deceased leaves a residence (or former residence) to his or her direct descendants.
 Instead of the basic nil rate band of £325,000, in 2018/19 it is up to £450,000.
 Relief might also be due if a residence was sold before death, for example because the deceased had to go into care.
 This extra ‘residence nil rate band’ is explained further on GOV.UK.
 If you need advice on this, we would recommend getting help from a tax professional such as a Chartered Tax Adviser.

 For more information on inheritance tax and death, go to the section ‘what is inheritance tax?’.

 Can I reduce my inheritance tax liability by giving to charity?

 If your taxable estate is worth more than the inheritance tax nil rate band (currently £325,000) when you die, inheritance tax may be payable.
-The rate of inheritance tax is 40% – this only applies to the part of the estate that exceeds the £325,000 threshold.
+The rate of inheritance tax on death is 40% – this only applies to the part of the estate that exceeds the £325,000 threshold.